Skip to main content

 Darren Lockie

-Founder, Jintara Rehab
+Owner, Jintara Rehab

 Private room at Jintara Rehab where clients recover during opioid withdrawal in comfort

-What Opioid Withdrawal Symptoms Feel Like
+What Do Opioid Withdrawal Symptoms Actually Feel Like.

 • Muscle aches and severe pain